-As I write today’s Piano Teaching Q&A on practice incentives, I’m about to begin a new exercise regimen (see pic)… I’ve actually got the DVD paused on the TV and my tank top on.
+As I write today’s Piano Teaching Q&A on practice incentives, I’m about to begin a new exercise regimen… I’ve actually got the DVD paused on the TV and my tank top on.
 I’ve been an avid runner for many years… but I’ve also been pregnant for almost the entire last year (was it really only 9 months?!)
 Bathing suit season is looming, and while I’m back to running again, it’s time to kick it up a notch.
 While I’d like to believe that I’m going to be able to completely commit to doing it every day, I’m realistic and I know that’s going to be difficult.
 Anything you’re supposed to do daily (just like we want our piano students to practice) is hard to completely commit to.
-However, what will make it easier for me (and for your piano students) are three things:

 Piano practice is very much like exercise.
 People yearn for the results, but results don’t come without hard work.
 Daily hard work.
 Without 1) a way to measure progress, 2) someone to keep you motivated and 3) a reward for a job well done, the daily quickly becomes every other day, and then twice a week and then…

-I’ve always been a firm believer in encouraging intrinsic instead of external motivation.
-I’m not big on handing out candy and bribing with stickers.
+I’ve always been a firm believer in encouraging intrinsic instead of external motivation; I’m not big on handing out candy and bribing with stickers.
 As a teacher, I hope that my students will practice because they want to.
 If their material is enjoyable, their lessons are exciting and they feel supported by an enthusiastic teacher, I hope that practice is something that will come easily to them every day.
-But these are children, and intrinsic motivation is a fairly mature thought process.
+But these are children, and intrinsic motivation is a fairly mature thought process that takes time to develop.
+Because of this, having periodic extrinsic motivation can be a good idea.

 Alternatives To Practice Incentive Programs

-At your studio, instead of having on-going practice incentives, encourage practice by:
+At your studio, instead of having on-going, year-long practice incentives that risk fizzling and dragging, encourage practice by:

 Measuring “piano practice progress” by regularly recording your students and making student CD’s, keeping an “anytime, anywhere” list of pieces they have perfected, making a big deal out of completing a method book and by regularly going back and reviewing old material to show them how much their skills have progressed (“Remember how this used to be difficult for you?!).
 Keep new material at hand all of the time and don’t allow pieces to “go stale”.
 There is always another piece that will teach the same concept if a student hasn’t quite “got it”.
 Nothing kills practice faster than having the same old song to play every day for weeks on end.

 Holding your piano students accountable by creating performance opportunities more often than just at Christmas and at the end of the year.
-Use video recording, social media, master classes, small recitals, festivals….anything that gets them practicing for an immediate reason.
+Use video recording, social media, master classes, small recitals, festivals… anything that gets them practicing for an immediate reason that they can get excited about.

 Rewarding practice in a thoughtful way.
 It means so much more to a student to receive a special certificate in the mail (they never get mail!) than it does to grab a chocolate bar on their way out of the piano lesson.
 Create special awards in your studio and bestow them upon your students regularly and in a genuine way.
 Kids appreciate being appreciated.

-Occasional incentive programs (like Christmas practice advent calendars) go a long way because they are occasional.
+Occasional studio-wide practice incentive events go a long way because they are occasional.
 They’re a great way to change things up and keep that daily routine happening.
 At our studio we introduce a themed practice incentive about every three months that lasts no longer than 3 weeks.

 Looking For More Great Piano Practice Ideas?